 - Digital Technologies in Surveying

 YEAR 4 (LEVEL 6)

-The final year of the programme requires the development of a group project in Inter-professional Studies and provides an opportunity to explore a particular research interest in the Individual Research Project.
-All seventeen modules combine to engage students in their chosen field of study and are intended to encourage confidence and enthusiasm in the development of their expertise.
+The final year requires the development of a group project in Inter-professional Studies and provides an opportunity to explore a particular research interest in the Individual Research Project.
+All seventeen modules combine to engage you in your chosen field of study and are intended to encourage confidence and enthusiasm in the development of your expertise.

 - Inter-professional Studies

 - Construction Technology 3

 - Commercial Management

 - Project Management Technologies and BIM